benpages/netlify_starter_site/src/blog/red-screen-iphone.md

 description: 'Learn how to turn on and automate red light on iPhone and Mac.
 Turn on the feature with a triple click of the side button or automatically every evening.'
 date: 2024-04-26
 mySlug: red-screen-iphone
-image: /assets/blog/red-screen-iphone.webp
+image: /assets/blog/iphone-red-screen.webp
-imageAlt: Red screen iPhone
+imageAlt: Red screen iPhone on wooden table
 tags: ['post', 'featured']
 ---